Werekracken/tome-wkbeholder/readme.md

 Adds Beholders as a playable race and the Mage Eye as a Beholder only class.

+Nekarcos's Quality of Life 07: Visible Size Categories addon is recommended in conjunction with beholders because it's fun to see their size change as they grow.

 ## Beholder race

 Beholders resemble floating orbs of flesh with large mouths, a single central eye, and lots of smaller eyestalks on top with deadly magical powers.
-Instead of gaining category points as they level, they must absorb energy to grow.
-They have access to special eye beam abilities, but cannot wear most equipment.
+Instead of gaining category points as they level, they must absorb energy from arcane items to grow.
+They cannot wear most equipment, but have lots of tentacles and eyes.

-- -2 Strength, +2 Dexterity, +0 Constitution, +3 Magic, +4 Willpower, +2 Cunning
+-2 Strength, +2 Dexterity, +0 Constitution, +3 Magic, +4 Willpower, +2 Cunning
-- +10% Lightning, Fire, and Cold resist
++10% Lightning, Fire, and Cold resist
-- -20% movement speed
+-20% movement speed

-### Race tree
+### Race trees

 - race/beholder: Basic abilities common to all Beholders.
+- technique/tentacle-combat: Strike nearby foes with your tentacles.

 ## Mage Eye class

 Mage eyes focus on harnessing the powers of their eyestalks.
-This caste of beholder can absorb power from arcane objects.

 - +6 Magic, +3 Willpower